cottog/CASTER-EDITION/src/README.txt

 	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -Finish procedural spell generation
-			-**DONE**Add cost modifiers to different spell effects and target selectors -Finish the choosing of the "pinpoint" versions of targetSelectors -restrict the targetSelector options for the few spells that aren't compatible with most targetSelectors -**DONE**change the way cost is calculated because right now it is actually bad (move it into the setTarget() function -Add the actual spell.cast() function
+			-**DONE**Add cost modifiers to different spell effects and target selectors -**DONE**Finish the choosing of the "pinpoint" versions of targetSystems -**DONE**restrict the TargetSystem options for the few spells that aren't compatible with most TargetSystem -See if it would be better to combine SpellEffect, expectedtarget,  and preferred targetType into a struct, as they are very much aligned

+		-Add the actual spell.cast() function
 			-need a means to determine the elemental subtype of a spell -need a means to select the appropriate targets for a spell